cloud-gov/mysql-8-stig-overlay/README.md

 * Update `input.yml` with the `user` and `password`.
 Be sure to
   * set strict file permissions
   * prevent commiting the file to Git
-  * delete the file when your work is donw
+  * delete the file when your work is done
 * Run `cinc-auditor` for the profile:

 ```sh